SpikeInterface/spikeinterface/doc/how_to/get_started.rst

     </div>

-Quality metrics are also extensions (and become part of the ``SortingAnalyzer`` folder):
+And since the quality metrics are extensions, they are saved ``SortingAnalyzer`` folder.

-Next, we can use some of the powerful tools for spike sorting visualization.
+Now, we can use some of the powerful tools for spike sorting visualization.

 We can export a sorting summary and quality metrics plot using the